-- (a) a partner of an employee; - (b) a child, stepchild or grandchild of an employee (including an adult child, step-child or grandchild); - (c) a parent, step-parent or grandparent of an employee; - (d) a brother, sister, step-brother or step-sister; or - (e) any other person who, immediately before that person's death, lived with an employee as a member of an employee's family;
+- (a) a partner of an Employee; - (b) a child, stepchild or grandchild of an Employee (including an adult child, step-child or grandchild); - (c) a parent, step-parent or grandparent of an Employee; - (d) a brother, sister, step-brother or step-sister; or - (e) any other person who, immediately before that person's death, lived with an Employee as a member of an Employee's family;

-be eligible for up to two days' paid bereavement leave, provided that at the request of an employee the Employer may exercise discretion to grant bereavement leave to an employee in respect of some other person with whom the employee has a special relationship.
+be eligible for up to two days' paid bereavement leave, provided that at the request of an Employee the Employer may exercise discretion to grant bereavement leave to an Employee in respect of some other person with whom the Employee has a special relationship.

-- 45.2 The two days need not be consecutive. - 45.3 Bereavement leave is not to be taken during any other period of leave. - 45.4 An employee will not be entitled to claim payment for bereavement leave on a day when that employee is not ordinarily rostered to work. - 45.5 Payment of such leave may be subject to an employee providing evidence, if so requested by the Employer, of the death or relationship to the deceased that would satisfy a reasonable person. - 45.6 Employees requiring more than two days' bereavement leave in order to travel overseas or interstate in the event of the death overseas or interstate of a member of an employee's immediate family may, upon providing adequate proof, in addition to any bereavement leave to which the employee is eligible, have immediate access to annual leave and/or accrued long service leave and/or leave without pay, provided all accrued leave is exhausted.

-An Employee, including a casual employee, may, on the death of a relative or client, be entitled to two days' paid leave, including the day of the funeral.
+- 46.2 The two days need not be consecutive. - 46.3 Bereavement leave is not to be taken during any other period of leave. - 46.4 An Employee will not be entitled to claim payment for bereavement leave on a day when that Employee is not ordinarily rostered to work. - 46.5 Payment of such leave may be subject to an Employee providing evidence, if so requested by the Employer, of the death or relationship to the deceased that would satisfy a reasonable person. - 46.6 Employees requiring more than two days' bereavement leave in order to travel overseas or interstate in the event of the death overseas or interstate of a member of an Employee's immediate family may, on providing adequate proof, in addition to any bereavement leave to which the Employee is eligible, have immediate access to Annual Leave and/or accrued Long Service Leave and/or leave without pay, provided all accrued leave is exhausted. - 46.7 Health Workers - An Employee, including a casual Employee, may, on the death of a relative or client, be entitled to two days' paid leave, including the day of the funeral. - 46.8 Up to three days further paid leave or unpaid leave may be made available to the Health Worker at the discretion of the Health Service General Manager where this is necessary for the Health Worker to meet their cultural obligations. - 46.9 An Employee who has to travel interstate for a funeral will be granted three days' leave, additional to the initial two days. - 46.10 In this subclause, "relative" will mean a person who is related to the Health Worker by blood, marriage, affinity or adoption and includes a person who is wholly or mainly dependent on, or is a member of the household of the Health Worker.

-- 45.8 Up to three days further paid leave or unpaid leave may be made available to the Health Worker at the discretion of the Health Service General Manager where this is necessary for the Health Worker to meet their cultural obligations. - 45.9 An employee who has to travel interstate for a funeral will be granted three days' leave, additional to the initial two days. - 45.10 In this subclause, "relative" will mean a person who is related to the Health Worker by blood, marriage, affinity or adoption and includes a person who is wholly or mainly dependent on, or is a member of the household of the Health Worker. - 45.11 Any dispute in relation to awarding the discretionary period of up to three additional days of bereavement leave may require advice from the Co-ordinator, Aboriginal Health Work at the Office of Aboriginal Health.
+46.11 Any dispute in relation to awarding the discretionary period of up to three additional days of bereavement leave may require advice from the Co-ordinator, Aboriginal Health Work at the Office of Aboriginal Health.

-46. MATERNITY LEAVE
+47. MATERNITY LEAVE